Kurtosis: Interpretation

-The exact interpretation of the Pearson measure of kurtosis (or excess kurtosis) used to be disputed, but is now settled.
-As Westfall notes in 2014, "...its only unambiguous interpretation is in terms of tail extremity; i.e., either existing outliers (for the sample kurtosis) or propensity to produce outliers (for the kurtosis of a probability distribution)."
-The logic is simple: Kurtosis is the average (or expected value) of the standardized data raised to the fourth power.
-Standardized values that are less than 1 (i.e., data within one standard deviation of the mean, where the "peak" would be) contribute virtually nothing to kurtosis, since raising a number that is less than 1 to the fourth power makes it closer to zero.
-The only data values (observed or observable) that contribute to kurtosis in any meaningful way are those outside the region of the peak; i.e., the outliers.
-Therefore, kurtosis measures outliers only; it measures nothing about the "peak".
+The interpretation of the Pearson measure of kurtosis (or excess kurtosis) was once debated, but it is now well-established.
+As noted by Westfall in 2014, "... its unambiguous interpretation relates to tail extremity".
+Specifically, it reflects either the presence of existing outliers (for sample kurtosis) or the tendency to produce outliers (for the kurtosis of a probability distribution).
+The underlying logic is straightforward: kurtosis represents the average (or expected value) of standardized data raised to the fourth power.
+Standardized values less than 1—corresponding to data within one standard deviation of the mean (where the peak occurs)—contribute minimally to kurtosis.
+This is because raising a number less than 1 to the fourth power brings it closer to zero.
+The meaningful contributors to kurtosis are data values outside the peak region, i.e., the outliers.
+Therefore, kurtosis primarily measures outliers and provides no information about the central peak.

-Many incorrect interpretations of kurtosis that involve notions of peakedness have been given.
-One is that kurtosis measures both the "peakedness" of the distribution and the heaviness of its tail.
-Various other incorrect interpretations have been suggested, such as "lack of shoulders" (where the "shoulder" is defined vaguely as the area between the peak and the tail, or more specifically as the area about one standard deviation from the mean) or "bimodality".
-Balanda and MacGillivray assert that the standard definition of kurtosis "is a poor measure of the kurtosis, peakedness, or tail weight of a distribution" and instead propose to "define kurtosis vaguely as the location- and scale-free movement of probability mass from the shoulders of a distribution into its center and tails".
+Numerous misconceptions about kurtosis relate to notions of peakedness.
+One such misconception is that kurtosis measures both the peakedness of a distribution and the heaviness of its tail.
+Other incorrect interpretations include notions like lack of shoulders (where the shoulder refers vaguely to the area between the peak and the tail, or more specifically, the region about one standard deviation from the mean) or bimodality.
+Balanda and MacGillivray argue that the standard definition of kurtosis "poorly captures the kurtosis, peakedness, or tail weight of a distribution."
+Instead, they propose a vague definition of kurtosis as the location- and scale-free movement of probability mass from the distribution's shoulders into its center and tails.